This article is reviewed regularly by Wego’s editorial team to ensure that the content is up to date & accurate.

 Dubai transit visa 48 hours

-- an onward ticket booking to a 3rd destination, other than the one you are coming from
+• an onward ticket booking to a third destination other than the one you are coming from

 Dubai transit visa 96 hours

-- an onward ticket booking to a 3rd destination, other than the one you are coming from
+• an onward ticket booking to a third destination, other than the one you are coming from

 Dubai transit visa price

-The emirate has announced new changes that increase the cost of the United Arab Emirates’ transit visa.
-The fee for a 96-hour transit visa has been raised to AED 218.78, while a 48-hour transit visa remains free of charge.
-The fee for an express 96-hour transit visa has also been increased to AED 307.22.
+The fee for a 96-hour United Arab Emirates transit visa is AED 164.46, while a 48-hour transit visa remains free of charge.
+The fee for a 96-hour express transit visa fee is AED 245.92.
 Transit visas must be processed and approved before entering the UAE and are not extendable.

 No fees or additional amounts can be imposed by any federal, local or private entity.
 A departure fee of AED 30 is levied on each passenger passing through the UAE’s airports.